Which banana trees produce fruit?

 Can you eat Dwarf Cavendish bananas?

-One question our growers receive: do dwarf bananas really produce fruit?
+One question our growers receive: does a dwarf banana tree really produce fruit?

 The answer is a resounding yes!
 Cavendish bananas are actually a variety of bananas sold in many grocery stores, and these pretty Dwarf Cavendish banana trees bear edible fruit, too.
 Dwarf Cavendish banana fruit can be eaten raw or used in recipes, and has a smooth texture and sweet flavor.
 The bananas produced by these plants grow to a length of four or so inches — nearly the same size as regular Cavendish bananas.